 - Creates higher job satisfaction.
-Employees feel like they’re part of a team that values their input and that they have control over their future.
+Employees feel like they’re part of a team that values their input and feel a sense of empowerment to have control over their future.

 - Inspires increased innovation.
-Knowing that their ideas will be actively considered encourages employees to bring new concepts to leadership.
+Knowing that their ideas will be actively considered encourages participation and encourages employees to bring new concepts to leadership.